Trump promises universal coverage for IVF, suggests he'll vote against Florida abortion measure

 Trump's first stop was Alro Steel in Potterville, Michigan, near the state capital of Lansing, where he railed against the Biden administration over inflation.

+Gabbard opened the town hall by talking about her own IVF journey, giving herself injections in airport bathrooms and the heartbreak of failed embryo transfers.
+While the treatments ultimately didn't work for her, she applauded Trump's proposal.

+“I can’t tell you how life-changing that would be for so many families," she said.

-Later, he will visit La Crosse, Wisconsin, for a town hall moderated by former Rep. Tulsi Gabbard, who endorsed him in Detroit.
-It will be Trump's first visit to Wisconsin since the Republican National Convention in Milwaukee, which ended three days before Biden dropped out of the race and made way for Harris.
+It was his first visit to the state since the Republican National Convention in Milwaukee, which ended just days before Biden dropped out of the race and began after Trump survived an assassination attempt at a rally in Pennsylvania.

-Along with Pennsylvania, which Trump will visit on Friday, these three Midwestern states make up a northern industrial bloc Democrats carried for two decades before Trump won them in 2016.
-Biden recaptured them on his way to the White House in 2020.
+Michigan, Wisconsin and Pennsylvania, which Trump will visit again Friday, are part of the so-called “blue wall” bloc of northern industrial states that Democrats carried for two decades before Trump won them in 2016.

-Trump and Vance have blitzed the battleground states in recent weeks, with Vance in both states this week as well.

-Beaumont reported from Des Moines, Iowa.
+Beaumont reported from La Crosse, Wisconsin.
 Colvin reported from New York.
-Associated Press writer Christine Fernando contributed to this report from Chicago.
+Associated Press writer Christine Fernando in Chicago contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.